microsoft/moaw/workshops/serverless-overview/workshop.md

 ![Logic App Get Secret](assets/logic-app-get-secret.png)

-With that ready, add a new action in the for loop by searching for `Http`, then fill the different parameters like this:
+With that ready, add a new action in the loop by searching for `Http`, then fill in the different parameters like this:

 ![Logic App HTTP Action](assets/logic-app-http-action.png)

 <!-- TODO : Show Azure Logic App Secret hidden in the execution flow result -->

-Notice the region of your cognitive service account and the language to use is specified in the url.
+Notice the region of your cognitive service account and the language to use are specified in the api url.

-Finally as you need previously, upload the audio file and you should see the content as a text.
+To validate the flow, go to your storage account and delete the audio file from the `audios` container and upload it once again (to trigger the updated logic app).
+In your Logic App `Run History`, You should see the transcript of the audio file as a text output from the HTTP call to Speech to Text API.

 </details>

 ### Store data to Cosmos DB

-The Azure Cosmos DB is a fully managed NoSQL and relational database.
-It currently supports NoSQL, MongoDB, Cassandra, Gremlin, Table and PostgreSQL.
+Azure Cosmos DB is a fully managed NoSQL and relational database.
+It currently supports NoSQL, MongoDB, Cassandra, Gremlin, Table and PostgreSQL and offers a serverless option which is perfect for our use case.

-With the audio transcribed to text, you will have to store it in a NoSQL database inside Cosmos DB:
+Now you have a transcript of your audio file, you will have to store it in a NoSQL database inside Cosmos DB:

 - Database info: `HolDb`
-- Collection to store the texts: `audios_resumes`
+- Collection to store the texts: `audios_transcripts`

 The naming conventions for Cosmos DB account is `cosmos-<environment>-<region>-<application-name>-<owner>-<instance>`

 <div class="info" data-title="Resources">

-> [Cosmos DB][cosmos-db]
+> [Serverless Cosmos DB][cosmos-db]

 </div>